 JHL 983 was one of three AEC Reliance Dalesman coaches delivered in April 1957 numbered 803–805 for use on West Riding Automobile Company express services, day excursions and private hire duties.
-The Dalesman style of coachwork was built by Charles H Roe of Crossgates Leeds, and 65 Dalesman coaches to this design were built.
+The Dalesman style of coachwork was built by Charles H Roe of Crossgates Leeds, and 65 Dalesman coaches to this style were built.

 West Riding must have been pleased with this style of coach, having already operated four others it had acquired earlier, those being HHL 875–76 and JHL 581–582.
 As can be seen, this style of touring coach featured a centre entrance style of bodywork that was favoured by many operators particularly Wallace Arnold of Leeds, who continued to specify this layout well into the mid 1960’s.